lightiv/solana-on-akash/README.md

 # solana-on-akash

-### This repo is for setting up a Solana node deployed to Akash Network's DeCloud.
+### This repo is for setting up a Solana, v1.6.10, node deployed to Akash Network's DeCloud.
 I am using a non-native method of accessing the node via SSL to run the Solana Setup script I created.
 I believe this provides the greates flexibility and insight in to your deployment.
 You also know exactly what is in your deployment.

 ### Step One - Setup The Environment